QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

-Tax-smoothing interpretation of continuous-state Gaussian model
+Tax-Smoothing Interpretation of Continuous-State Gaussian Model
 ----------------------------------------------------------------

 In the tax-smoothing interpretation of the  complete markets consumption-smoothing model with a continuous state space that we presented in